HouseoLogy/daz-2024-genai-workshop-guide/0_getting_started/README.md

 > **💡 Note:** If you encounter any issues during setup, please notify the workshop instructors.

 Once you've completed the account setup process, you're ready to begin the workshop.
-Click `Next` to proceed to the :link[introduction of Amazon Bedrock]{href="/1-bedrock-introduction"}
+Click `Next` to proceed to the link [introduction of Amazon Bedrock](../1_bedrock_introduction)